lliendo/Radar/docs/server-configuration.rst

                 path: PATH TO CHECK
                 args: CHECK ARGUMENTS

-You define a check group by giving that group a name and a group of checks that make up that group.
+You define a check group by giving that group a name and a set of checks that make up that group.
 This allows you to reference a check group later on when you define monitors.
 Check groups are useful because you define only once a group and then use it in any number of monitors.